 Although usually classified as a tree, these Japanese magnolias will sometimes exhibit a tendency to grow as multi-stemmed shrubs (bushes).

 If you wish to avoid this look, prune away any suckers so as to train your specimen to assume a tree form.
-I grow my own star magnolia as a tree, but I have chosen to grow another type, namely, the 'Jane' cultivar, as a shrub.
+We grow my own star magnolia as a tree, but we have chosen to grow another type, namely, the 'Jane' cultivar, as a shrub.
 "Chosen" may be a bit too strong a term there, because my decision was influenced by some damage this plant suffered in a storm (when it was crushed by a tree limb, which severely "pruned" it).

-When and How to Prune Star Magnolia Trees, Other Care Tips:
+When and How to Prune Star Magnolia Trees, Other Care Tips

 The plant blooms on old wood (that is, last year's growth), so prune it more or less immediately after blossoming to avoid losing next year's flowers.
-People don't generally prune magnolias much (although M. stellata is sometimes a bit more tolerant of pruning than other members of its genus), but I prune away the lower growth as it emerges on my established star magnolia tree, while letting the rounded, spreading crown become dense.
+People don't generally prune magnolias much (although M. stellata is sometimes a bit more tolerant of pruning than other members of its genus), but we prune away the lower growth as it emerges on my established star magnolia tree, while letting the rounded, spreading crown become dense.

 On the one hand, you don't want strong March winds whipping around the flowers too much, because that will cause them to drop their petals prematurely.
 But on the other hand, planting them in a sheltered spot with a southern exposure can be a bigger mistake, because if the buds open up too early, they can be damaged by frost.
 Find a balance that's right for your area.